alvinylt/arch-linux-config/README.md

 # Configuration for Arch Linux

-This repository documents the customised configuration files for future reference.
+This repository documents the customised configuration files and installed packages for future reference.

+Last updated: 2022-04-12